-David is a fourth generation Pakeha …. a partner in a civil union, a father of 4 children, a Director of a Social Change/Service Organisation (Wesley Community Action), and National Co-ordinator of Inspiring Communities.
+David is a fourth generation Pākehā, a partner in a civil union, a father of four children, a Director of a Social Change/Service Organisation (Wesley Community Action) and National Coordinator of Inspiring Communities.

 He has worked as a national NGO youth director, a policy manager in Central Government, a consultant on youth development, a trainer in policy analysis and now a director.

 Key themes across his activities are bicultural/Treaty of Waitangi perspectives, systems/holistic action/thinking, positive child and youth development and grounding what we do in an authentic spirituality.

-David is currently working in dual roles with Inspiring Communities and as the Director of Wesley Community Action
+David is currently working in dual roles with Inspiring Communities and as the Director of Wesley Community Action.

 Denise has two main roles with Inspiring Communities:

 - As Learning and Outcomes Convenor, working with communities to assist the documentation and understanding of links between intent, action and outcomes